PragatiSrivastava053/MoelIQ/README.md

   Compute metrics like accuracy, F1 score, confusion matrix, and SHAP feature importance automatically.

 - **LLM-Powered Feedback**
-  Uses Snowflake Cortex with GPT-4.1 to generate plain-English summaries and actionable tuning recommendations.
+  Uses Snowflake Cortex with GPT-4.1 to generate plain-English summaries and actionable tuning recommendations (any model can be used given in Snowflake).

 - **Optional Report Export**
   Automatically generate a `.txt` report of all insights and feedback in one file.